irtimmer/TuSK/README.md

 - Pin protection is currently implemented in software and not backed by the TPM.
 - General counter is kept in software and not backed by the TPM.
 - Attackers with access to the TPM (e.g. physical access or malware) can abuse the TPM for signing any number of webauthn requests.
-- User verification is faked.
+- User verification is just a popup and therefore insecure.
 - FIDO2 key attestation is not yet implemented.
 - Resident keys can not be migrated to other devices.